Shamimgardobuya/Laravel-PayPal-Intergration/README.md

 Endpoint: DELETE http://localhost:8000/api/users/delete/{id}

 **Notes**
+To make payment, you'll need to visit the web route https://laravel-paypal-intergration.onrender.com/api/paypal , i should have removed the api parameter for this route 😅
 Ensure that environment variables (e.g., database credentials, PayPal API keys) are correctly set in the .env file.

 Use the provided authentication token when making requests to protected API endpoints.